itzmeanjan/imd_weather/README.md

     print(store_city_name_id(data)) # data = imd_weather.city_info.fetch()
     '''
       Fetches stored data from local database.

+      Remember, I've set db_name = 'imd_city_db', if you want to use some different name for your database, feel free to use that for db_name parameter.

+      If you pass city_name, all possible matches will be taken care of and returned.
+From returned dictionary, find the required one.

+      If you pass a city_id, only full match for that city_id will be performed.
     '''
     print(fetch_city_name_id()) # will return all available records
-    # remember, I've set db_name = 'imd_weather_record', if you want to use some different name for your database,
-    # feel free to use that for db_name parameter.
-    # if you pass city_name, all possible matches will be taken care of and returned.
-From returned dictionary, find the
-    # required one.
   ```

   #### imd_weather.weather :